hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 However, the initially generated group public key remains unchanged to maintain consistency.
 New secret information for shares is created using existing data, ensuring that the aggregate signature can still be verified with the original group public key.

 #### Implementation details
-The following section describes the TSS process in a scheme distributing 10 shares over 4 participants, from a particular participant P₁ point of view, after the key distribution is complete:

 Before starting, all participants should agree on a `SignatureSchema` they will use.
 The `SignatureSchema` defines the type of Curve and which Group of the Pairing is used for PublicKey Generation.